gabriel-bhl/kearney-utilities-market/business_sense.md

 Commodities prices: depending on the source or destiny of energy.
 E.g., the few big clients may increase or decrease their energy use depending on how commodities prices change.
 (Probably a data the client already has, but also market indexes)

+Financial Credit Score: As we saw, "total_debt" value and "total_bills" were the two most important features to predict debt colletion.
+So more information about customer's behavior would play a decent role.